 Science at Pinewood is fundamentally a practical part of the curriculum that enables our children to make sense of the world around them through exploration, investigation and discovery.
 Through ‘hands-on’ and meaningful experiences we seek to develop the key scientific skills of observation, questioning, exploration and investigation whilst preparing our children for life in an increasingly scientific and technological world.
 We encourage our children to be curious and ask questions.

-Science activities are carefully planned following Development Matters in the Early Years and the new National Curriculum in KS1 with the children developing an awareness of the importance of science in everyday life.
+Science activities are carefully planned following Development Matters in the Early Years and the National Curriculum in KS1 with the children developing an awareness of the importance of science in everyday life.
 Meaningful links are made to other curriculum areas where appropriate.
 During the year we also have a Science after school club for children in KS1.

-Regular visits and trips contribute enormously to our children’s love of science in school.
-We visit the local educational farm to watch lambs being born, Adopt-a-Tree at our local woodland and walk here each season to observe the changes.
+Regular local visits contribute enormously to our children’s love of science in school.
+We Adopt-a-Tree at our local woodland and walk here each season to observe the changes.
 We also experience life-cycles first hand with chicks and caterpillars arriving in school as well as using our fantastic school pond to see the frog lifecycle.